14. Text Data

 ## array([ True, False, True])

-Also the function that returns the length of each string is noteworthy:
+The function that returns the length of each string is also noteworthy:

 np.char.str_len(x)